Search

 This is called extended foster care.
 We know, we know – You’re wondering, “Why should I stay in foster care any longer than I have to?”

 Here’s why.
 Extended foster care provides money and support for you to go to school (including college), get job training, find a place to live, and other things you need as a young adult.
-The maximum amount of assistance each year is $5,000.
+There are certain funding limits for each of these categories depending on different eligibility criteria.

 Yes, there will be some hoops to jump through and we’ll still be coming by once in a while to check on you, but we really try to give you your space.
 We’re always just a phone call or text away if you need any help.